danrusman/danrusman/README.md

 # 01001111 01101001 🤖

-:computer: I would like bocome a Full Cycle Developer!</br>
+:computer: I would like to become a Full Cycle Developer!</br>
 🌱 I’m currently learning cybersecurity, Java and Assembly language</br>

 <div>